lspusta/Firebase-Custom-Model-with-Tensorflow-Object-Detection-Android-Java/README.md

-# Firebase Custom Modal with Tensflow Object-Detection
+# Firebase Custom Model with Tensflow Object-Detection
 ## Tools Used
 1. Java
 2. Firebase